No matter what you search, your business isn’t anywhere on page one of Google’s results pages. Why don’t you have a featured link?

 Users realized they had to get past this campaign setup in order to access Google’s keyword suggestion tool.
 So, they created a fake campaign, tossed a few dollars on it, and then immediately paused it, so they weren’t getting charged.

 Problem solved, right?
 Well, not really.

-You see, Google, once again, got keen to this workaround.
-So, in 2016, the search engine took matters into their own hands by limiting the data you could see without running an active campaign.
+You see Google, once again, got keen on this workaround.
+So, in 2016, the search engine took matters into its own hands by limiting the data you could see without running an active campaign.

 What qualifies as “lower monthly spend?”
 And what does “limited data” mean?

 Whereas, previously, a searcher would be able to see more exact searches, such as an average of 300 queries a month for a particular phrase, Google Ads began to show wide ranges of search volumes (like 10,000 to 100,000) for those who weren’t spending money on a live campaign.